 - Provide proper support.
 Avoid removing fish from the support of the surrounding water any more than necessary.
 Support the fish in a landing net, or cradle the fish gently with one hand beneath the belly near the water surface.

 - Treat the fish gently.
 Avoid squeezing tightly, which can damage internal organs and muscle tissue.
-Remember to never hold a fish by the gills.
+Remember never to hold a fish by the gills.

 - Use wet hands or gloves to handle fish.
 Wet hands or gloves will help reduce the loss of a fish’s protective mucus.